 Because who doesn’t love the fragrance of summer and the crisp of fall on a sunny spring day.
 Think of this as apple pie meets lemon tart meets sweet pizza.
 Do you feel the vibe already?
 Bread dough in the fridge is one constant of many during this quarantine and we fashion it into everything […]

-The ‘New Nigerian Kitchen’ is a term I coined in 2013 and articulated in my 2014 TEDx Talk to describe my approach and practice to the many faces and facets of Nigerian cuisine and my strong belief that Food is more than eating.
-It is a celebration & documentation of Nigerian food in its entirety, from history […]
+The ‘New Nigerian Kitchen’ is a term I coined in 2013 and articulated in my 2014 TEDx Talk to describe my approach and practice to the many faces and facets of Nigerian cuisine and my strong belief that Food is more than eating – practically all aspects of life are reflected on the plate.
+I think of […]